 To facilitate the analysis, we will call these milestones and actions, events, and processes.
 The events can be, therefore, defined as a business process relevant updates.
 Now the relevance can be determined by business rules according to the specific needs of each airline.
 This is entirely flexible and adaptable.

-I am going to use a specific approach as an example of how a particular flight leg could be evaluated in real-time by specific defined events and processes.
+I will use a specific approach as an example of how a particular flight leg could be evaluated in real-time by specific defined events and processes.

 First, we can identify the event category, for example.
-Events are corresponding to flight movements, and some processes correspond to the turnaround.
+Events correspond to flight movements, and some processes correspond to the turnaround.
 Therefore, let’s say we have defined two main types:

 Of course, this is just an example, and it can always be organized differently or add additional categories or sub-categories.